1stage/Aquarius-MX/src/rom/v2-0/README.md

 ### FORMAT:
  - LOAD *filespec*
    - Action: Load BASIC program *filespec* into memory
+     - *filename* can be any string expression
+     - If *filename* is shorter than 9 characters and does not contain a ".", the extension ".BAS" is appended.
+     - File on USB drive must be in CAQ format.
+The internal filename is ignored.
  - LOAD *filespec* , \**arrayname*
    - Action: Load contents of array file *filespec* into array *arrayname*
+     - If *filename* is shorter than 9 characters and does not contain a ".", the extension ".CAQ" is added.
+     - File on USB drive mus be in CAQ format with the internal filename "######".
  - LOAD *filespec* , *address* [ , *length* [, *offset*]]
    - Action: Load contents of binary file *filespec* into memot
      - *length* specifies the number of bytes to load from the file